80-20-Human-In-The-Loop/Community/CONSTITUTION_proposal.md

 - People know how to participate
 - Other committees can provide input
 - Nobody's gatekeeping
-- No bullshit theater just to look "professional"

 **Public Spaces (Where Democracy Happens):**
 - **GitHub Discussions**: Official proposals, decisions, and community-wide discussions